History of artificial neural networks

 Artificial neural networks (ANNs) are models created using machine learning to perform a number of tasks.
-Their creation was inspired by biological neural circuitry.
-(Note: Neurons generate an action potential—the release of neurotransmitters that are chemical inputs to other neurons—based on the sum of its incoming chemical inputs.)
-While some of the computational implementations ANNs relate to earlier discoveries in mathematics, the first implementation of ANNs was by psychologist Frank Rosenblatt, who developed the perceptron.
-Little research was conducted on ANNs in the 1970s and 1980s, with the AAAI calling this period an "AI winter".
+While the computational implementations of ANNs relate to earlier discoveries in mathematics, their creation was inspired by biological neural circuitry.
+The first implementation of ANNs was the perceptron by Frank Rosenblatt.
+Despite the frequent claim that little research was conducted on ANNs in the 1970s and 1980s—the AAAI calling this period an "AI winter"—there was ongoing development of ANNs, especially connected to the development of specialized computers for simulating these networks.

 Later, advances in hardware and the development of the backpropagation algorithm, as well as recurrent neural networks and convolutional neural networks, renewed interest in ANNs.
 The 2010s saw the development of a deep neural network (i.e., one with many layers) called AlexNet.
-It greatly outperformed other image recognition models, and is thought to have launched the ongoing AI spring, and further increasing interest in deep learning.
+It greatly outperformed other image recognition models, and is thought to have launched the ongoing AI spring.
 The transformer architecture was first described in 2017 as a method to teach ANNs grammatical dependencies in language, and is the predominant architecture used by large language models such as GPT-4.
 Diffusion models were first described in 2015, and became the basis of image generation models such as DALL-E in the 2020s.

+Mathematical foundations

+Jürgen Schmidhuber suggests that the first neural network was the method of linear regression by least squares, first published by Adrien-Marie Legendre in 1805 and independently developed by Friedrich Gauss (who claimed use since 1795) and Robert Adrain (1808), as it is mathematically equivalent to a two layer neural network without activation functions.
+(Note: The simplest feedforward neural network consists of a single layer of output nodes without any nonlinear activation functions; the inputs are fed directly to the outputs via a series of weights.
+The sum of the products of the weights and the inputs is calculated at each node.
+The mean squared errors between these calculated outputs and the given target values are minimized by creating an adjustment to the weights.)
+The chain rule, developed by Gottfried Wilhelm Leibniz in 1676, and gradient descent, independently proposed by Augustin-Louis Cauchy in 1847 and Jacques Hadamard in 1907, are also central to the development of neural networks, as they form the basis of techniques for updating weights within complex networks.